 I have a Yamaha grand piano for the student to learn on.

 I have worked with students of all kinds.
 My youngest student was four years old (and I taught him until he graduated from high school).
 I have taught two students in their 80's.
-Abilities have ranged from beginners, both children and adults, to students who have become professional musicians attending prestigious music schools across the nation.
+Abilities have ranged from beginners, both children and adults, to students who have become professional musicians attending prestigious music schools across the nation, and students with music degrees.
 I pride myself in being able to tailor my teaching approach to the specific, individual needs of the student.

-For the vast majority of students who will not pursue music as a career, my goal as a teacher is to prepare them to enjoy playing piano for life.
-As a result I allow students to select pieces at time, and if the sheet music is not available at thie level I will write out a suitable version for them to study and play.
+For the vast majority of students who will not pursue music as a career, my goal as a teacher is to prepare them to ENJOY PLAYING PIANO FOR LIFE.
+As a result I allow students often to select pieces to learn, and if the sheet music is not available at the students level I will write out a suitable version for them to study and play.

 In January 2017, I hired Nina Gordon and Louise Post, the singer songwriters of 90's band Veruca Salt, a band that appeared on Saturday Night Live in 1997, to give a private concert for friends.
 I had the opportunity to accompany them on piano on some of their songs, rehearse with them, and join them for lunch.
 Meeting and spending time with two of my favorite singer/songwriters is a highlight of my musical career.